-Record of criminal background check consistent with the requirements of the Health-Care Facility Unlicensed Personnel Criminal Background Check Act of 1998, effective April 20, 1999 (D.C.
-Law 12- and

-238), as amended by the Health-Care Facility Unlicensed Personnel Criminal Background Check Amendment Act of 2002, effective April 13,2002 (D.C.
+- Record of criminal background check consistent with the requirements of the Health-Care Facility Unlicensed Personnel Criminal Background Check Act of 1998, effective April 20, 1999 (D.C.
+Law 12-238), as amended by the Health-Care Facility Unlicensed Personnel Criminal Background Check Amendment Act of 2002, effective April 13, 2002 (D.C.
 Law 14-98; D.C.
-Official Code, \$5 44-55 1 et seq.);

-For individual employees supporting people in IDS at a 1:1 ratio, based upon the person's assessed needs, the employee must have at least one year experience (inclusive of lived experience and/ or volunteering) working with people with intellectual and developmental disabilities.
+Official Code, \$5 44-55 1 et seq.); and - For individual employees supporting people in IDS at a 1:1 ratio, based upon the person's assessed needs, the employee must have at least one year experience (inclusive of lived experience and/ or volunteering) working with people with intellectual and developmental disabilities.

 DDS

 Frequency of Verification:

 Initially, and annually thereafter

-Appendix C: Participant Services

-C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specificate the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
-Service Title:
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title: Occupational Therapy HCBS Taxonomy: Category 1: Sub-Category 1: 11 Other Health and Therapeutic Services 11080 occupational therapy Category 2: Sub-Category 2: Sub-Category 3: Category 3: Service Definition (Scope): Category 4: Sub-Category 4:

-Occupational Therapy

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-11 Other Health and Therapeutic Services 11080 occupational therapy

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:

 Occupational Therapy services are designed to maximize independence, prevent further disability, and maintain health.
 These services should be provided in accordance with the individual's Plan of Care.
-All Occupational Therapy services should be monitored to determine which services are most appropriate to enhance the individual's well being and to meet the therapeutic goals.
+All Occupational Therapy services should be monitored to determine which services are most appropriate to enhance the individual's well-being and meet the therapeutic goals.
 This is not an extended state plan service.
 This service may be used in addition to or in place of the state plan service if indicated as needed by the physician.
-This service differs from the state plan service by provider qualifications and locations where service may be delivered.
-The Occupational Therapist, under the HCBS waiver, is not restricted to those employed by hospital or clinics.
+This service differs from the state plan service by provider qualifications and locations where the service may be delivered.
+The Occupational Therapist, under the HCBS waiver, is not restricted to those employed by hospitals or clinics.
 This service is delivered by a licensed practitioner and is delivered in the individual's home or day service setting.